Robustifying Conditional Portfolio Decisions via Optimal Transport: Semi-infinite Program Reformulations under Compactness

 \section{Semi-infinite Program Reformulations under Compactness}

-\modified{ In this section, we provide the complementary reformulations for the case where $\mc Y$ is a compact ellipsoid with a non-empty interior.
-Due to space constraint, we focus on the most general setup of Section~\ref{sec:gammapositive_epspositive}.
-Note that here, the set $\mc V$ is defined as in~\eqref{eq:dual-set}.
+In this section, we provide the complementary reformulations for the case where $\mc Y$ is a compact ellipsoid with a non-empty interior.
+Due to space constraints, we focus on the most general setup of Section~\ref{sec:gammapositive_epspositive}.
+Here, the set $\mc V$ is defined as in~\eqref{eq:dual-set}.

 \begin{proposition}[Mean-variance loss function] Suppose that $\ell$ is the mean-variance loss function of the form~\eqref{eq:mean-var-loss}, $\gamma \in \R_{++}$, $\eps \in (0, 1]$ and $\rho > \rho_{\min}(x_0,\gamma,\eps)$.
 Suppose in addition that $\DD_{\mc Y}(y,\wh y) = \|y-\wh y\|_2^2$, $\mc Y = \{ y \in \R^m: y^\top Q y + 2 q^\top y + q_0 \le 0\}$ for some symmetric matrix $Q$ and $\mc Y$ has non-empty interior.
 Let the parameters $d_i$ be defined as in~\eqref{eq:d-def}.
 The distributionally robust portfolio allocation model with side information~\eqref{eq:optimization-eps-0} is equivalent to the semi-definite optimization problem